-Designing the Next Generation of
+Designing the future of rapid

 We help practitioners & patients get white blood count measurements to obtain results within minutes.

 Founded in 2018, RizLab is a branch of the 2014-founded Nano Bioelectronics Laboratory at Rutgers University.

 Bringing white blood count analysis to the patient's fingertips using a wireless artificial intelligence-fired pocket-sized fully electronic analyzer.

 The CytoTracker is an ultra-compact all-electronic cytometer capable of quantifying the white blood cells with differentials in blood.

 The CytoTracker brings white blood count analysis to the patient's fingertips using a wireless artificial intelligence-fired pocket-sized fully electronic analyzer.

 Pocket-sized wireless WBC analyzer with disposable plug-and-play cartridge and reusable readout unit

 To date, the existing FDA-approved commercially available analyzers are expensive, bulky, and require professionals.
 Many of the existing platforms provide a variety of other tests and are high in throughput.
 The CytoTracker, an inexpensive lightweight pocket-sized rapid, and easy to use can be a market disruptive device, filling the void.

 Crowd-Sourcing: Mobile Health & Management of Patient Data